qiita-spots/qiita/qiita_pet/support_files/doc/source/qiita-philosophy/index.rst

 Qiita’s main entity is the idea of a study.
 A study can have many samples, with many preparations, that have been sequenced several times, Figure 1.

 Additionally, study artifacts have 5 different states: sandboxed, awaiting_approval, private, public and archived.
+A sandboxed artifact has all operational capabilities in the system but is not publicly available, allowing for quick integration with other studies but at the same time keeping it hidden.

+Once a user is satisfied with their study and analysis, they can request to upgrade their preparation and all their artifacts status to 'private'; this confers additional benefits to the project, including permanent space in the repository.
+During this time, an administrator will validate their study and its status will change to 'awaiting_approval'; note that users need to request this transition from, please review :ref:`checklist-for-ebi-ena-submission`.

-A sandboxed artifact has all operational capabilities in the system but is not publicly available, allowing for quick integration with other studies but at the same time keeping it private so the user can improve the analysis.
-Once a user decides that is time to make their artifact public they can request an administrator to validate their study information and make it private ('awaiting_approval' is this intermediary state between sandbox and private) and possibly submit to a permanent repository, where it can also be kept private until the user wants to make it public.
-At this stage in Qiita the whole study (including all processed data) is private.
-This process is completely automatic via the Graphical User Interface (GUI).
-Currently sequence data is being deposited for permanent storage to the European Nucleotide Archive (ENA), part of the European Bioinformatics Institute (EBI).
-Finally, when the user is ready, usually when the main manuscript of the study is ready for publication, the user can request for the artifact to be made public public, both in Qiita and the permanent repository, Figure 2.
-Finally, when new processing algorithms are available, the older BIOM artifacts are archived, for long term storage.
+At this stage in Qiita the whole preparation in the study (including raw and all processed data) is private.
+If the user also requests it, the raw data can be deposited for permanent storage to the European Nucleotide Archive (ENA), part of the European Bioinformatics Institute (EBI).
+Then, when the user is ready, usually when the main manuscript of the study is ready for publication, the user can make for the preparation and all its artifacts to be 'public', both in Qiita and the permanent repository, Figure 2.
+Finally, when new processing algorithms are available, the older BIOM artifacts are 'archived', for long term storage.

 .. figure::  images/figure1.png
    :align:   center